Is Your Website Still WCAG 2.1 Compliant?

 - Periodic review against updated WCAG standards

-Recently, while updating the Darke County DD website to meet current accessibility expectations, we worked through a detailed checklist of requirements that many older websites simply weren’t built to handle.
+Recently, while updating the Darke County DD website to meet current accessibility expectations, we worked through a detailed checklist of requirements that many older websites simply were not built to handle.

 Accessibility failures are rarely about negligence.